Apartment List National Rent Report

 Because of these methodological differences, when our index peaked with record-setting rent growth in late 2021, the CPI’s measure of housing cost inflation was still in the early stages of its upswing.
 And while rent growth as measured by our index was cooling over the course of 2022, the CPI measure continued to rise.
 But as our index had predicted, the shelter component of CPI turned the corner last spring and has been steadily cooling off ever since.

 However, the Fed understands that shelter CPI captures real-time changes in the housing market gradually and with a lengthy lag, and they’re no longer waiting for shelter CPI to come down before shifting course in the inflation fight.
-In their September meeting, the Fed cut interest rates for the first time since they began fighting inflation.
-And that cut was a full half percentage point, indicating that the Fed may be more worried about signs of a slowing labor market than it is about lingering remnants of inflation.
+In their September meeting, the Fed cut interest rates for the first time since they began fighting inflation, and additional cuts are expected in the months ahead.
 We’ll be continuing to keep a close eye on the official measures of housing inflation, but the Fed’s actions indicate that elevated shelter CPI is no longer a blocker to rate cuts.

 Apartment vacancies remain elevated